Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-As someone who has been writing about dating for almost a decade, I’ve witnessed how intensified the process of meeting and mating has become.
+As a man who has been writing about dating for almost a decade, I’ve witnessed how intensified the process of meeting and mating has become.
 Things are changing at a rapid fire pace.

 What has stayed the same, unfortunately, are a series of misnomers and untruths that impede a person’s ability to find what they’re looking for.